Frost & Fire (Adventure Time): Reception

 The climactic battle between Flame Princess (voiced by Jessica DiCicco, left) and Ice King (voiced by Tom Kenny, right) was critically commented upon.

 "Frost & Fire" aired on Cartoon Network on August 5, 2013.
 The episode was seen by 3.009 million viewers and scored a 0.7 Nielsen rating in the 18- to 49-year-old demographic.
 Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the United States, which means that the episode was seen by 0.7 percent of all households aged 18 to 49 years old were watching television at the time of the episode's airing.
 This made it the highest-rated episode of the series since the airing of "Bad Little Boy" in February of the same year.
-"Frost & Fire" was also one of only four episodes that aired during the show's fifth season—along with "Finn the Human", "Jake the Dog", and "Bad Little Boy"—to be watched by over 3 million viewers.
+"Frost & Fire" was also one of only four episodes that aired during the show's fifth season—along with "Finn the Human", "Jake the Dog", "Jake the Dad" and "Bad Little Boy"—to be watched by over 3 million viewers.

 The episode first saw physical release as part of the 2015 Frost & Fire DVD, which included 16 episodes from the series' first, third, fourth, fifth, and sixth seasons.
 The episode was later re-released as part of the complete fifth season DVD on July 14, 2015.

 Oliver Sava of The A.V.
 Club awarded the episode an "A", calling it one of his "favorite kind of Adventure Time episode" because it is "a metaphor that speaks to the difficulty of growing up while embracing the unbridled fun of being a kid."
 Sava complimented the fact that the series was willing to deal with subjects such as puberty and sexuality in dreams.
 He was also complimentary towards the climactic battle between Flame Princess and Ice King, describing it as a "Kaiju Flame Princess vs. Kaiju Ice King battle".
 Ultimately, Sava concluded that the episode is proof that "Adventure Time isn’t afraid of changing its characters, and Finn has a major learning experience this week as he sabotages his relationship."